-- (1) This section applies to a preliminary approval to which repealed IPA, section 3.1.6 applies, whether the approval was given under repealed IPA before the commencement or after the commencement for a development application made before the commencement. - (2) The preliminary approval is taken to be a preliminary approval to which section 242 applies. - (3) Section 342(1) to (3) applies to the preliminary approval. - (4) Section 343 does not apply to the preliminary approval.
+(1) This section applies to a preliminary approval to which repealed IPA, section 3.1.6 applies, whether the approval was given under repealed IPA before the commencement or after before the commencement.

+- the commencement for a development application made - (2) The preliminary approval is taken to be a preliminary approval to which section 242 applies. - (3) Section 342(1) to (3) applies to the preliminary approval. - (4) Section 343 does not apply to the preliminary approval.